BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 This book was originally published in 1918 by a French author, Andre Langie, under the title of "De la cryptographie; etude sur les ecritures secretes." and translated in 1922 by a British man named J.C.H.
 MACBETH.

 ![1922](/assets/images/dagapeyeff/old_book.jpg)
 I mostly just thought it was cool...but it's also a reference in the bibliography in D'A's Codes and Ciphers.
 So I thought I'd read it to see if there was anything interesting.
-Especially considernig it's one of the more "recent" references (1922) that also happened to be in English.
+Especially considering it's one of the more "recent" references (1922) that also happened to be in English.

 Turns out I didn't need to buy it though, since the whole thing is scanned into the [internet archive](https://archive.org/details/cryptographylang00lang/mode/2up).
 So you can read it for free!

 ![1922-inside](/assets/images/dagapeyeff/old_book_inside.jpg)

 Apparently the book I bought was used by a "Lt.
 Kenneth Anderson Coler" who was looking for Rum Runner's in Alabama during prohibition.
 Unfortunately whoever wrote that in pencil didn't date it.
 Maybe it's [this guy](https://www.newspapers.com/clip/57035134/obituary-for-kenneth-anderson-coler/)?
 Also apparently sometime after Lt.
-Coler's use in Alabama the book got transfered to the "Intelligence Unit" of New York City?
+Coler's use in Alabama the book got transferred to the "Intelligence Unit" of New York City?
 Interesting history for this 99 year old book.

 Outside of the interesting history, this book launches straight into discussion of dictionary (book) codes by page 35 (It's about 180 pages long).
 With an example of "a dictionary of 25,000 numbered words"